guomy0611/annotation-as-search/README.md

   * `command`: The command that is used to transform data of `source_format` into data of `target_format`.
 This should be a list with the first element being the program name and the remaining elements being the arguments for the program.

 The user input is written to a temporary file that is passed to a processors's `command` and the processor is supposed to create a new file containing its output.
-To use infile and outfile in the command's argument, use '{infile}' and '{outfile}'.
+`'{infile}'` will be replaced by the name of a file containing the string received by the user or by a preceding processor.
+Similarly, `'{outfile}'` will be replaced by the name of the file produced by the processor.
+Thus, you should make sure that your processors read their input from a file and write their output to another file.

 `source_format` and `target_format` need not be specified in the formats section of the server configuration.
-If they aren't, they are only used for finding a pipeline of multiple processors to transform the `source_format` into the `target_format`.
+If they aren’t, they are only used for finding a pipeline of multiple processors to transform the `source_format` into the `target_format`.
 Format aliases are not yet supported for finding a processor pipeline.

 Please note that processors bear an inherent security risk, as a client can start processes on the server.